mindevolution/intensity-segment-typescript/README.md

 # Intensity segments
+This project using typescript to resolve the following intensity segments problem.

 ## Requirement
 We are looking for a program that manages “intensity” by segments.
 Segments are intervals from -infinity to infinity, we’d like you to implement functions that updates intensity by an integer amount for a given range.